sanjanagumm/deepfake-detection/README.md

 The proposed model for DeepFake Face Identification uses a CNN-based approach to detect manipulated media, given that CNNs are particularly well suited for image and video analysis tasks.

 The incorporation of Explainable AI (XAI) allows for the detection process to be more interpretable by the user, by highlighting the features that led to the model’s classification as real/fake.

+Dataset used: OpenForensics dataset, which contains over 190k images (both real and fake) split into train, test, and validation sets.